oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 }
 ```

-In this file, we are using the Redux selector we created prior to get the current state for the state slice that includes the user profile information we set earlier.
+In this file, we use the Redux selector created earlier to get the current state for the state slice.
+This includes the user profile information we set earlier.

 #### userProfileExtra.tsx
 ``` tsx